digitalmediabremen/documents/Directions_for_Developing_Ideas_for_a_Design--Art_Project.md

 [John Cleese](https://en.wikipedia.org/wiki/John_Cleese) shares some thoughts on the topic at [John Cleese Keynote Speech at Creative Arts Design School](https://vimeo.com/209489484) where he talks about creativity and how it is affected ( or limited ) by the way we think we *should* work.

+## References

+- [Liberating Structures](https://www.liberatingstructures.com/) "Liberating Structures introduce tiny shifts in the way we meet, plan, decide and relate to one another.
+They put the innovative and faciliative power once reserved for experts only in hands of everyone."

 ---

 This document is available as a public document at [Directions for Developing Ideas for a Design/Art Project](http://dm-hb.de/dfdifadap).